Rapidly Screening the Correlation Between the Rotational Mobility and the Hydrogen Bonding Strength of Confined Water: Results and Discussions

 \subsection{Effect of Different Dispersants}

-\figDispersants \paragraph{dispersants affect water 👈 results} The identity of the dispersant is also an important factor in determining the stability of RM system~\cite{deSolution1995}.
-Careful combination of dispersants provide a nuanced control of phase stability~\cite{myakonkayaControl2009}, emphasizing the complex relationship dependence of \gls{rm} stability on dispersant.
-Dispersant choice also has been shown to impact the shape of \gls{rm}s~\cite{balakrishnanSmallAngle2008}, and such shape fluctuations have been shown to complicate data interpretation and analysis~\cite{carlstroemShape1989}. \paragraph{describe shape of trend} An increase in $w_{0}$ induces a correlated increase in chemical shift and $T_1$ in all cases (hexane, iso-octane, and \gls{ctet}), as shown in \cref{fig:HexaneT1,fig:IsoT1,fig:CCl4T1}.
-In all cases, we observe a rather sharp increase in the order of magnitude of $T_1$ from the lowest water loadings up to $w_{0}\sim 3$.
-At $w_{0}\sim 3$, an inflection point in the correlated trend leads to a more gentle increase in $T_1$ up to the highest water loadings.
-Both the diamagnetic shielding and the $T_1$ approach, but never quite reach, the bulk values.
-Furthermore, a qualitative extension of the observed trend does not appear to quite converge on bulk water. \paragraph{compare to previous literature} An extremely popular and widely studied surfactant, \gls{aot} readily forms \gls{rms} in a three component mixture of surfactant, dispersant, and water~\cite{eickeSurfactants1980,deSolution1995}.
-Previous results support this trend in D$_{2}$O $T_1$ measurements, both in \gls{aot}~\cite{carlstroemWater1988a} and in other surfactant systems~\cite{hansenHighresolution1974}.
-In previous literature, it has not been atypical to develop results from data that focus on \gls{rms} in the higher water loading regime that here corresponds to the regime of gentle increase.
-The data of \cref{fig:HexaneT1,fig:IsoT1,fig:CCl4T1} highlight the value of expanding this viewpoint both to observe the correlation of chemical shift and $T_1$, as well as to span the entire range of thermodynamically stable preparations of varying $w_{0}$. \paragraph{inflection point real and crossover to more cooperative} In particular, the fact that we see an inflection point not in an isolated measurement, but in the correlation between two different measurements lends credence to the idea that the chemical/physical environment inside the \gls{rms} truly undergoes a crossover between two limiting cases.
-At the extreme of low $w_{0}$, individual water molecules interact tightly with the surfactant via hydrogen bonding or charge-dipole interactions.
-When approaching very low water loadings, the correlated change in chemical shift and $T_1$, in general, tells a consistent story indicating that confinement leads to a dramatically non-bulk-like environment where hydrogen bonds are broken and where rotational dynamics is slowed.
-At the extreme of high $w_{0}$, waters are expected to interact overwhelmingly with other water molecules \textit{via} hydrogen bonding, leading to more ``bulk-like'' behavior.
-The interactions other water molecules are expected to be cooperative in nature, while the interactions with the surfactant are potentially far more localized. \paragraph{hexane and isooctane similar -- differences in phase due to surfactant, not water} Despite the ability of isooctane to accommodate a larger $w_{0}$ than hexane before turning into thermodynamically unstable emulsions~\cite{lamesaPhase1992,deSolution1995}, \cref{fig:IsoT1} shows that up to a $w_{0}$ of approximately 20, the correlated measurement reports no dramatic difference in the trend in mobility and average hydrogen bonding of the water pool when suspended in isooctane \vs hexane.
+\paragraph{dispersants affect water 👈 results} The identity of the dispersant is also an important factor in determining the stability of RM system.\cite{deSolution1995} Careful combination of dispersants provide a nuanced control of phase stability,\cite{myakonkayaControl2009} emphasizing the complex relationship dependence of \gls{rm} stability on dispersant.
+Dispersant choice also has been shown to impact the shape of \gls{rm}s,\cite{balakrishnanSmallAngle2008} and such shape fluctuations have been shown to complicate data interpretation and analysis.\cite{carlstroemShape1989} \paragraph{hexane and isooctane similar -- differences in phase due to surfactant, not water} Despite the ability of isooctane to accommodate a larger $w_{0}$ than hexane before turning into (thermodynamically unstable, \textit{i.e.}, non-\gls{rm}) emulsions,\cite{lamesaPhase1992,deSolution1995} \cref{fig:IsoT1} shows that up to a $w_{0}$ of approximately 20, the correlated measurement reports no dramatic difference in the trend in mobility \vs hydrogen bonding environment of the water pool when suspended in isooctane \vs hexane.
 Thus, these data would support the result that free energy contributions from the water itself likely cannot rationalize the differing phase stability and that interactions between the solvent and surfactant likely likely drive the differences in stability of the two systems.
 (Likely, differences arise from the ability of each to support different surfactant curvatures.)